Fraunhofer-Bessel Research Award

 - Detailed expert opinion by the nominators.

 - The Humboldt Foundation assumes that candidates will abide by the Rules of Good Scientific Practice during the application and sponsorship periods.

-Nominations may be sent to the following address via postal service at any time:
+Nominations may be submitted online to the Humboldt Foundation at any time.

 Nominees will be notified about the Selection Committee's decision immediately after the meeting.